ElyasB07/automated_plant_watering_system/README.md

+# 🌱 Autonomous Plant Watering System (Java + Arduino)

+## Introduction
-This project implements an automated plant watering system using Java integrated with an Arduino-based hardware setup.
-The system monitors soil moisture in real time and automatically activates a water pump when the soil becomes dry.
+This project implements an automated plant watering system using **Java** integrated with an **Arduino-based hardware setup**.
+The system monitors soil moisture in real time and automatically waters the plant when the soil becomes dry.

-⚙️ How It Works
+---

+## Design Analysis
+The system operates autonomously using a soil moisture sensor and a water pump.
+The Java application processes incoming sensor data and controls the pump based on predefined moisture thresholds.

+### Software Components
+- Java control program
+- Serial communication interface
+- Real-time moisture monitoring

+### Hardware Components
+- Arduino board
+- Soil moisture sensor
+- MOSFET or Relay module
+- Water pump

+---

+## Procedure
-	•	A soil moisture sensor continuously measures soil conditions.
+1. The soil moisture sensor continuously measures soil conditions.
-	•	Sensor data is sent to the Java application via serial communication.
+2. Sensor data is transmitted to the Java application.
-	•	When moisture drops below a set threshold:
-	•	The system activates a MOSFET/Relay module.
-	•	The water pump turns on.
+3. If the soil is dry, the system activates the pump.
-	•	Once optimal moisture is reached, the pump turns off.
+4. Once optimal moisture is reached, the pump is turned off.
-	•	A live graph displays soil moisture levels in real time.

-Technologies Used
-	•	Java
-	•	Arduino
-	•	Soil Moisture Sensor
-	•	MOSFET / Relay Module
-	•	Serial Communication
+5. The monitoring cycle repeats automatically.

+---

- Results
+## Results
 The system successfully:
-	•	Detected dry soil conditions
+- Detected dry soil conditions
-	•	Activated and deactivated the pump automatically
+- Activated and deactivated the pump appropriately
-	•	Displayed real-time moisture data
+- Displayed real-time soil moisture data

- Key Concepts
-	•	Object-Oriented Programming
-	•	Hardware–Software Integration
-	•	Real-Time Monitoring
-	•	Automation Logic